 Separation anxiety in dogs is the most common type of stress and anxiety problem.
 It can cause an otherwise gentle dog to be high-strung and destructive.
-This page looks at the possible causes and symptoms, how to deal with this dog behavioral problem, and how natural herbal and homeopathic remedies can help alleviate anxiety in dogs.

 Dogs that are properly trained and socialized can handle being left alone as long as they get lots of TLC when their owners return.